elementor/elementor-developers-docs/src/editor-controls/selectors.md

 aspect-ratio: {{width}} / {{height}};
 ```

-To achieve that, there needs to be two controls and a single `selectors` argument that utilizes the values from both controls:
+To achieve this, you need two controls, and a single `selectors` argument that utilizes the values from both controls:

 ```php{14-16}
 $this->add_control(